KanikaDawar/sys6018-final-project/README.md

 program is an Early Fatality Notification System to capture fatality counts from States more rapidly and in real-time.
 The MFC data provides monthly fatality counts by State through sources that are independent of the FastFARS or FARS systems.
-● Data mining methods such as Time Series Analysis and Regression Techniques were applied to the traffic data to predict fatality rates, to understand where crashes happen most often, what conditions correlate with collisions and which road users are most vulnerable.
-[8] ● The methods have been evaluated using MSE.
-Ridge Regression proved to be the most successful method in terms of predicting fatalities.
+<br />● Data mining methods such as Time Series Analysis and Regression Techniques were applied to the
+traffic data to predict fatality rates, to understand where crashes happen most often, what conditions correlate with collisions and which road users are most vulnerable.
+[8]
+<br />● The methods have been evaluated using MSE.
+Ridge Regression proved to be the most successful
+method in terms of predicting fatalities.
 ARIMA model worked best for forecasting fatality rates.
+[8]
-[8] ● It’s hard to predict the fatalities in a car crash because of the wide number of factors involved.
-Even if we identify the factors, it is hard to anticipate the predicted conditions.
+<br />● It’s hard to predict the fatalities in a car crash because of the wide number of factors involved.
+Even if
+we identify the factors, it is hard to anticipate the predicted conditions.
 Incorporating the external factors and enforcing safety regulations that are coherent with the factors identified makes it a difficult problem.
 [9] [10]